Asa12138/ReporterScore/README.md

 ?custom_modulelist()
 ```

-### 3. One step enrichment
+### 3. One step GRSA

-Use function `reporter_score` can get the reporter score result by one
+Use function `GRSA` or `reporter_score` can get the reporter score
-step.
+result by one step.

-there are some important arguments for analysis:
+⚠️There are some important arguments for analysis:

-- **mode**: “mixed” or “directed” (only for two groups differential
+- **mode**: “mixed” or “directed” (directed mode only for two groups
-  analysis or multi-groups correlation analysis.), see details in
+  differential analysis or multi-groups correlation analysis.), see
-  `pvalue2zs`.
+  details in `pvalue2zs`.
-- **method**: the type of test.
+- **method**: the method of statistical test for calculating p-value.
   Default is `wilcox.test`:
   - `t.test` (parametric) and `wilcox.test` (non-parametric).
 Perform
     comparison between two groups of samples.
-If the grouping variable
-    contains more than two levels, then a pairwise comparison is
-    performed.
   - `anova` (parametric) and `kruskal.test` (non-parametric).
 Perform
-    one-way ANOVA test comparing multiple groups.
+    one-way ANOVA test or Kruskal-Wallis rank sum test comparing
+    multiple groups.
-  - “pearson”, “kendall”, or “spearman” (correlation), see `cor`.
+  - “pearson”, “kendall”, or “spearman” (correlation), see `?cor`.
+  - “none”: use “none” for `step by step enrichment`.
+You can calculate
+    the p-value by other methods like “DESeq2”, “Edger”, “Limma”,
+    “ALDEX”, “ANCOM” yourself.
-- **type**/**modulelist**: choose the pathway database, “pathway”,
+- **type**: choose the built-in pathway database:
-  “module”, for default database, or use a customized modulelist.
+  - ‘pathway’ or ‘module’ for default KEGG database for **microbiome**.
+  - ‘CC’, ‘MF’, ‘BP’, ‘ALL’ for default GO database for **homo
+    sapiens**.
+  - org in listed in <https://www.genome.jp/kegg/catalog/org_list.html>
+    such as ‘hsa’ (if your kodf is come from a specific organism, you
+    should specify type here)
+- **modulelist**: customize database.
+A dataframe containing
+  ‘id’,‘K_num’,‘KOs’,‘Description’ columns.
+Take the `KOlist` as
+  example, use `custom_modulelist` to build a customize database.
 - **feature**: one of “ko”, “gene”, “compound”.

-The first level will be set as the **control group**, you can change the
+**The first level will be set as the control group, you can change the
-factor level to change your comparison.
+factor level to change your comparison.**

 For example, we want to compare two groups ‘WT-OE’, and use the
 “directed” mode as we just want know which pathways are enriched or